blockmason/link-workshop-tor/activity4/activity4.md

 }
 ```
 That's it!
 Give your app a try and see how it all works together.
 The full code is in `app-complete.js`.

-### Stretch Exercise - Use Ethereum's Ropsten Testnet
-> As a stretch exercise, first deploy your `Ownership` contract to Ethereum's Ropsten testnet.
-You will need to use Infura for your network connector/gateway and fund your Link account with some test Ether (ETH) Go through the Link wizard at https://mason.link/projects/new to create a 'Ropsten' network object and an 'Infura' Network Connector.
-Then deploy your contract on that network.

-> Once deployed, create a new API that uses this Ropsten deployed contract.

-> Finally, update your `Collectible Stamps App` consumer to use the new API and now your App is configured with the public Ropsten testnet!
-Note: while transactions to the Link testnet take just a few seconds, transactions with the Ropsten testnet can take anywhere from 30-60 seconds.